Whimsy Stick

 Catch and possess

 Every three to four reps, let the dog catch and hold the lure for a few seconds.
 Don’t immediately ask for a drop.
-The possession phase completes the predatory sequence — and completing it is what produces the genuine calm that makes a flirt pole for apartment dogs worth running daily.
+The possession phase completes the predatory sequence, and completing it is what produces the genuine calm that makes daily sessions worth running.

 4